Safe and supportive environment for youth, adults and their families dealing with anorexia nervosa and bulimia nervosa.

 An eating disorder is an illness characterized by constant disturbance in the persons eating habit and affects the persons physical and mental health.
 An eating disorder generally includes symptoms of severe distress or concern about body weight or shape, and affects both females and males as well as children, youth and adults.

-The Eating Disorders Program provides a range of services in a safe and supment to both youth and adults, and their families, who are dealing with Anorexia Nervosa and Bulimia Nervosa.
+Our eating disorders program provides a range of services in a safe and supportive environment to both youth and adults, and their families, who are dealing with anorexia nervosa and bulimia nervosa.

 Our services include community-based individual and family therapy, group therapy, psycho-educational sessions and information and education for the public and health professionals.